Heather Horn and a team of PwC partners discuss how the coronavirus may impact areas like revenue recognition, asset impairments and more.

 Matt Sabatini is a partner in PwC's National Office with nearly 20 years of experience helping clients and engagement teams navigate the accounting and financial reporting for complex transactions.
 He specializes in the accounting for M&A, corporate reorganizations, recapitalizations, joint ventures, and other investments.

-Jay Seliber is a partner in PwC’s National Accounting Services group with nearly 30 years of experience.
+Jay Seliber is a partner in PwC’s National Accounting Services group with over 30 years of experience.
 He helps clients with their most complex accounting matters, particularly in the areas of revenue recognition, M&A, stock compensation, employee benefits, restructurings, impairments, and financing transactions.

 Ryan Spencer is a partner in PwC's National Office specializing in SEC financial reporting matters.
 He has over 20 years of experience serving clients in the technology and life sciences industries and is a frequent contributor to PwC’s publications and communications.